swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/drag-region-into-cell.PNG)

-Select the center cell in the top row that is second from the left.
+Select the center cell in the top row.
 Make sure 'Text" is selected, type "Total Sales" into the accompanying field and press enter.

 ![](screenshots/enter-sales-label.PNG)

  On the left side data panel, open query 'Product" and drag measure 'Total' into the second to top cell second to the left.
-Make sure 'Summarize is selected, and set to 'Sum'.
+Make sure 'Summarize' is selected, and set to 'Sum'.
 Click the pencil icon next to 'Summarize' to see aggregation options.

 ![](screenshots/drag-product-total-into-cell.PNG)